cs01/gdbgui/README.rst

 Development
 -----------
+Contributions and bug fixes are welcome!

 ``gdbgui`` was designed to be easily hackable and extendable.
 There is no build system necessary to run or develop this app.

-There are only three parts to gdb:
+There are three parts to gdb:

 1. ``gdbgui.js``: There is just one JavaScript file, and that file contains the majority of the app itself.
 It sends AJAX requests to